Belmont

 Site Map

 The historic house at Gari Melchers Home and Studio possesses a rich history that predates Gari Melchers.
 Because the original deed of ownership is lost, the year in which the house was built and the identity of its first owner is not precisely known.
 But based on the existing physical evidence, the possibilities can be narrowed down.
+Update: Results from dendrochronology conducted in 2023 reveal that the oldest portion of the house dates to 1800.

-The original plan of the house consisted of a first and second floor side passage and two rooms upstairs and down to the north (the present dining room, library and two bedrooms) dating to the late 1790’s.
+The original plan of the house consisted of a first and second floor side passage and two rooms upstairs and down to the north (the present dining room, library and two bedrooms) dating to 1800.
 Surviving documents inform us that the Horner and Vass families owned the property between 1785 and 1804, so one of those two families must have been responsible for the earliest section of the current structure.

 In 1807, Thomas Knox bought the house for his mother, Susannah Fitzhugh Knox.
 He purchased the first insurance on the house through the Mutual Assurance Company of Virginia.
 Nearly two hundred years later, that policy is still in effect.